ausgerechnet/spheroscope/library/guidelines.md

 - **FORMULA** cannot be just an **ENTITY**:
   + "**ENTITY** backs **cameron**" != "**ENTITY** desires **cameron**"
 - the entity should be explicitly marked
-- an exception applies for ellipsis (i.e. when the subject is not realised in the surface form)
+- an exception applies for ellipses (i.e. when the subject is not realised in the surface form)
   + here, the entity is the author of the message

 ## cues ##